Welcome to The Fighters Generation Review FAQ. This page will give you a closer look at the process and inspiration behind the 1000's of unique game &

 page, located at the top of the ratings chart.
 Just hover

 your mouse pointer over the image below to see the animation, then left click, and voila!
 There are

 several other animated links just like this one to find on TFG.
 Can you find them

 all?
 Keep in

-mind the animation might not work properly in all browsers.
+mind the animation may not work in all browsers or on mobile.
 Test it out below!"